Was Pete Hegseth Confirmed? His Secretary of Defense Nomination

 “But, as President Trump also told me, we’ve repeatedly placed people atop the Pentagon with supposedly ‘the right credentials’ — whether they are retired generals, academics, or defense contractor executives — and where has it gotten us?”
 Hegseth prompted the committee, before adding, “He believes, and I humbly agree, that it’s time to give someone with dust on his boots the helm.
 A change agent.
 Someone with no vested interest in certain companies or specific programs or approved narratives.”

-According to the Associated Press, a final vote on confirmation will be held on January 24.
-The Senate Armed Services Committee was apparently divided over confirming him, as multiple members pressed Hegseth over his controversial remarks about women in the military.
+The final vote on confirmation was held on January 24.
+The Senate Armed Services Committee was divided over confirming him, as multiple members pressed Hegseth over his controversial remarks about women in the military.

 Senators Kirsten Gillibrand and Jeanne Shaheen pointed to various past comments that Hegseth made, in which he questioned a woman’s capability of joining combat.
 In response to this, Hegseth insisted, “I respect every single female service member that has put on the uniform past and present.
 My critiques, senator, recently and in the past, and from personal experience, have been instances where I’ve seen standards lowered [for women to join combat].”